-The overall market situation is expected to continue to grow, following the increase of populations and households in all regions, and the decrease of oil price for the past 2-3 years.
-Though the oil price has increased in this year comparing to the prior year, consumer behavior has already changed from using the firewood to gas, which is more convenient.
-Therefore, there will continuously be demand for gas.
+The overall market situation is expected to continue to grow, following the increase of populations and households in all regions.
 In addition, the company also expects the sales to grow further when the investment on infrastructures and constructions of LPG storage plants and filling plants in those countries are completed.
-As we can see clearly from the growth of demand and supply in Asia and Africa, while the domestic market is expected to be the same as prior year.
-In addition, the cooperation of the ASEAN Economic Community (AEC) shall give more trade opportunities and the competitive capability of the company.
+Since the oil price has increased, so the growth is expected to be the same as prior year.
 Nevertheless, the customers will still have needs for new products, therefore the company always research and develop new products to meet the changing of customer behavior by conducting market survey or joint-develop the products with the customers.
 In 2013, the company succeeded in manufacturing the Light-Weight Cylinders as the first in Asia, and the third in the world.
 This product has already been accredited by European standard (EN).
 As such, the company has launched the 1.05-lb Cylinder which is refillable to replace the old disposable one, to reduce the waste problem and support environmental protection.
 The company have repeated order from this product ever since.
 In 2017, the company received the Innovation Award for developing the Green product which is eco-friendly, from the 1.05 cylinder.
 Besides, in 2016, the company recently launched the 420-lb which is the largest movable LPG cylinder.
 This new product has a good potential and is expected to have good response from the market in the future.